lubojr/naucse.python.cz/lessons/beginners-en/testing-pl4ua/index.md

 > [note] python -m &lt;command&gt; or just &lt;command&gt;
 > `python -m <command>` tells Python to execute a script from the
 > Python module named `<command>` (e.g., `python -m pip ...`).
-> In a properly configured Python environment it should be possible to call
+> In a properly configured Python environment, it should be possible to call
 > the `<command>` directly, without the help of the `python` command
 > (e.g., `pip ...`)
 >
-> To safe ourselves the trouble of unnecessary complications with a possibly
+> To save ourselves the trouble of unnecessary complications with a possibly
 > misconfigured Python environment we recommend using the longer
 > `python -m <command>` version.